Pkkashyap/Eventshuffle-backend-API/new.md

 ## Status Codes

-Events API returns the following status codes in its API:
+Gophish returns the following status codes in its API:

 | Status Code | Description             |
 | :---------- | :---------------------- |